jisoo1738/jisoo1738/README.md

 ## Projects

 **YOCO: You Only Cook Once**
-_2nd Place Award, Ambient AI Competition_
-Seoul National University Graduate School of Data Science (22.12 ~ 23.03)
+_Seoul National University Graduate School of Data Science (Dec 2022 – Mar 2023)_
+_2nd Place Award, Ambient AI Competition_ 🥈
 YOCO is a cooking assistant AI developed with the Unbiased-Teacher v2 framework.
 It predicts the doneness of ingredients, making cooking easier and more convenient for users.
 [Project site](https://github.com/SNU-YOCO/YOCO) | [Demo Video](https://youtu.be/nylaXRa7xTk?si=EuNJ2xkx2pxYAtpD)

 **E4/7**
+_Sejong University (Sep 2021 – Jul 2022)_
-_1st Place Award, 2021-2 Creative Learning Community_
+_1st Place Award, 2021-2 Creative Learning Community_ 🏆
-_2nd Place Award, 10th SW·AI Hackathon_
+_2nd Place Award, 10th SW·AI Hackathon_ 🥈
-Sejong University (21.09 ~ 22.07)
 E4/7 is a real-time AI web platform for remote exam management.
 Leveraging computer vision technologies such as OCR and pose detection, the service automates the entire examination workflow—from candidate check-in to the grading and organization of handwritten answers.
 [Project site](https://github.com/E4-7) | [Demo Video1](https://youtu.be/VMCRFsKPW48) | [Demo Video2](https://youtu.be/d06-pK4OCiM)

----
 **SLACK for ME**
-Seoul National University Graduate School of Data Science (23.09 ~ 23.12)
+Seoul National University Graduate School of Data Science (Sep 2023 – Dec 2023)
-Developed a Retrieval-Augmented Generation(RAG) based Slack chatbot that enables efficient information retrieval through both keyword and similarity-based search, without the need to store the entirety of Slack content.
+Developed a Retrieval-Augmented Generation (RAG) based Slack chatbot that enables efficient information retrieval through both keyword and similarity-based search, without the need to store the entirety of Slack content.
 [Paper](Projects/Slack_for_me/Personalized_Chatbot_Service_for_GSDS_Slack_Users.pdf) | [Slides](Projects/Slack_for_me/BKMS2_pj.pdf) | [Demo Video](https://youtu.be/EzfCC3uzGkY)

 **Go Together: 같이가요**
-Seoul National University Graduate School of Data Science (23.03 ~ 23.07)
+Seoul National University Graduate School of Data Science (Mar 2023 – Jul 2023)
 A platform for quickly and easily matching event companions based on user preferences, built with Python, Django, PostgreSQL, and Neo4j.
 [Demo Video](https://youtu.be/qLgDpgDTRYc?si=dpcyN57JdqdBlMeK&t=1509)

 **4K**
-Sejong University (21.09 ~ 22.07)
+Sejong University (Sep 2021 – Jul 2022)
 4K is an AI-powered web service designed for military and law enforcement use, capable of accurately identifying specific individuals even when the lower part of their face is covered by a mask.
 [Demo Video](https://youtu.be/TfUcGMA7Zz0)